BikramMondal5/Project-Trinoyon/README.md

 We value your creativity and feedback!
 Got an idea or want to collaborate with us?
 Let’s co-create this movement together.
-Feel free to open an issue, submit a PR, or reach out to our team.
+Feel free to open an issue, submit a PR, or reach out to our team at `codesnippets45@gmail.com`.

 ## 🌟 Special Thanks